joomla-framework/di/docs/v1-to-v2-update.md

 The `Joomla\DI\ContainerAwareInterface::getContainer()` method has been removed from the interface.
 Container aware objects are no longer required to implement this method.

+### `ContainerAwareTrait::getContainer()` visibility changed

+The visibility of `Joomla\DI\ContainerAwareTrait::getContainer()` has changed from public to protected.
+Container aware objects may continue using this trait to satisfy the `ContainerAwareInterface` requirements and continue to internally use the `getContainer()` method as a means for accessing the container with checks ensuring the container has been set to the class.